urielbitton/amplify-commerce/README.md

 - implement languages features for admin
 - track site visits through firebase analytics
 - To complete integrated payments use stripe and my last DEV bookmark on how to implement with node server
-- manage users with firebase admin sdk
+- implement firebase admin sdk (to manage users: firebase.google.com/docs/auth/admin/manage-users)
 - deleting a user needs to delete their storage folder
 - allow editing/deleting of individual chat messages (also group by date inside chat window, etc.)